This year I was asked to mentor the speakers of TEDxYouth@Seabury Hall for the 2nd year in a row.

 A TED talk is a great honor and privilege and an opportunity to get your message out to a very large audience.
 It’s worth getting it right.

-Contact me for a 30minute strategy session to discuss your TED(x) talk.
+Contact me to discuss your TED(x) talk.

 “Before working with Annette Lynch my stage presence was very fidgety and I had never thought of going through my talk and planning my movements.
 During her workshop and later an individual review, Annette helped me with hand movements and knowing where to stand and what to do on stage.